EliasF05/eliasf05.github.io/eu.md

 where $$S(\cdot)$$ denotes, as our running example, the Shannon entropy.

-[^1]: This definition of aleatoric uncertainty has been criticized because it will be affected by the learner's inability to assign $$0$$ probability mass to $$\theta$$'s which .
-It will therefore generally overestimate the true amount of irreducible noise in the data-generating process, as has been empirically demonstrated in [2].
+[^1]: This definition of aleatoric uncertainty has been criticized because it will be affected by the learner's inability to assign $$0$$ probability mass to $$\theta$$'s which have a different entropy than the true $$\theta$$.
+Most often, the true $$\theta$$ will have a comparably low entropy and we will therefore generally overestimate the true amount of irreducible noise in the data-generating process, as has been empirically demonstrated in [2].
 However, the use of this definition remains standard practice.